KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Routing.md

-## Auto-routing keyboard input components

-To implement automatic text routing, you can let any UIKit **UIResponder & UITextInput** implement the ``KeyboardInputComponent`` protocol, then call the functions it provides to make it register and unregister as the main text document proxy.

-You can also let any SwiftUI view implement the ``KeyboardInputView`` protocol to apply a focused state, together with a done button that appears when the text field has focus.

 ## 👑 Pro features

 KeyboardKit Pro unlocks text input components that automatically register and unregister themselves as the main text input proxy when they receive and lose focus: